adslbarxatov/DPArray/packages/_packages.md

 #ALERT: Important fix applied to mods ESHQ and ES:RM.||
 #ALERT: If you had problems with FPS there, try it out

-Flags: 1 = disallow the FD, 2 = disable the VC
+Flags: b0 = disallow the FD, b1 = disable the VC, b2 = dissallow all D

 ```